The psychology curriculum emphasizes:

 - Contemporary psychological knowledge and its application

-- Research design through an experiential-based curriculum including laboratory courses and a Senior Capstone Experience
+- Research design through an experiential-based curriculum including laboratory courses and a senior capstone experience

 A required core of courses introduces majors to the field.
 This core includes required methodology courses in psychological research design, analysis, and writing.
-Additionally, a core of lower-division breadth courses provides majors with exposure to the key sub-disciplines of psychology.

 Upon graduation, a psychology major should be able to: